james-e-kelly/sound-bakery/README.md

 Sound Bakery is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Acknowledgements
-A big thank you to the creators of miniaudio, concurrencpp, ImGui, rttr, tracy, and spdlog for their incredible libraries and to all our contributors who make Sound Bakery possible.
+A big thank you to the creators of miniaudio, concurrencpp, ImGui, rttr, tracy, and spdlog for their incredible libraries that make Sound Bakery possible.